sequelize/sequelize/CONTRIBUTING.DOCS.md

 The tutorials, written in markdown, are located in the `docs` folder.
 ESDoc is configured to find them in the `"manual"` field of `.esdoc.json`.

-To generate the documentations locally, run `npm run docs` and open the generated `esdoc/index.html` in your favorite browser.
+To generate the documentations locally, run `npm run docs` (or `yarn docs`) and open the generated `esdoc/index.html` in your favorite browser.